Cross-platform software: Video games

 Cross-platform or multi-platform is a term that can also apply to video games released on a range of video game consoles.
 Examples of cross-platform games include: Miner 2049er, Tomb Raider: Legend, FIFA series, NHL series and Minecraft.

 Each has been released across a variety of gaming platforms, such as the Wii, PlayStation 3, Xbox 360, personal computers, and mobile devices.

-Some platforms are harder to write for than others.
+Some platforms are harder to write for than others, requiring more time to develop the video game to the same standard.
 To offset this, a video game may be released on a few platforms first, then later on others.
 Typically, this happens when a new gaming system is released, because video game developers need to acquaint themselves with its hardware and software.

 Some games may not be cross-platform because of licensing agreements between developers and video game console manufacturers that limit development to one particular console.
 As an example, Disney could create a game with the intention of release on the latest Nintendo and Sony game consoles.
 Should Disney license the game with Sony first, it may be required to release the game solely on Sony's console for a short time or indefinitely.

 Cross-platform play

 Several developers have implemented ways to play games online while using different platforms.
 Psyonix, Epic Games, Microsoft, and Valve all possess technology that allows Xbox 360 and PlayStation 3 gamers to play with PC gamers, leaving the decision of which platform to use to consumers.
-The first game to allow this level of interactivity between PC and console games was Quake 3.
+The first game to allow this level of interactivity between PC and console games (Dreamcast with specially produced keyboard and mouse) was Quake 3.

 Games that feature cross-platform online play include Rocket League, Final Fantasy XIV, Street Fighter V, Killer Instinct, Paragon and Fable Fortune, and Minecraft with its Better Together update on Windows 10, VR editions, Pocket Edition and Xbox One.